iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 ![user object 2](object-user-isadmin.png)

-...Or remove it with the help of `delete` operator:
+...Or remove the `age` property with the help of `delete` operator:

 ```js
 delete user.age;